tfabris/TomServo/README.md

   - Red and Silver parts are first spray-painted silver together:
     - Silver is an undercoat for the red, important for a screen-accurate shine.
 I used "metallic aluminum" color.
-    - After drying, remove only the silver parts from the supports (2 beak parts and 2 engine pipe sets) and set them aside.
+    - After drying, remove only the silver parts from the supports (2 beak parts and 2 engine pipe parts) and set them aside.
 Leave the rest on the supports, to paint the red coat atop the silver.
   - Red:
       - The Testors red flake is tricky paint.
 It will look best if done in multiple thin coats and allowed to dry between each coat.
       - After dry, remove the top hat from the supports, and hand-paint its inner side, which is visible through Tom's clear head.